montoyamoraga/art-notes/README.md

 art-notes is a list of art resources and references.
 It is a project by [Aarón Montoya-Moraga](http://montoyamoraga.io/).

-Last updated on February 2018.
+Last updated on March 2018.

 Thanks to the people that have contributed to the project, including: